 There are at least seven pistol case label colors used on Glocks seen in the U.S.:

-White: Low capacity magazines (mags do not exceed 10 rounds).
+White: Low-capacity magazines (mags do not exceed 10 rounds).
 This was to comply with states with magazine capacity limitations.
 This includes (at one time or another):

-California, Colorado, Connecticut, District of Columbia, Hawaii, Maryland, Massachusetts, New Jersey, New York, and Vermont.
+California, Colorado, Connecticut, the District of Columbia, Hawaii, Maryland, Massachusetts, New Jersey, New York, and Vermont.
 White label pistols are often now referred to as “California compliant” pistols.

 Red: High capacity magazines (high capacity mags hold 10+ rounds)